 We can assist the appointed Executors with the burden of the paper work, we accept appointments as Executors and thereby take on the responsibility.
 In either role, we are alive to the needs of the recently bereaved and the, sometimes competing, interests of the beneficiaries.

 We advise on variations of a Will after death, and post-death tax or estate planning, which may save tax or distribute assets to better effect.
-In the first instance, please ask for Ann Astbury, Ian Wessels, John Glass or Scott Walker for an interview or advice.
+In the first instance, please ask for Ann Astbury, Ian Wessels or John Glass for an interview or advice.

 FIXED FEES FOR PROBATE